psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    The specific rotation [deg/(dm (g/cm^3))] calculated at the CCSD level in the modified velocity gauge for a given (x) wavelength, (x) rounded to nearest integer.

+.. psivar:: CCSD ROTATION (LEN) ORIGIN-DEPENDENCE @ xNM

+   The origin-dependence of the CCSD specific rotation in deg/[dm (g/cm^3)]/bohr and the length gauge, computed at (x) wavelength, (x) rounded to nearest integer.

 .. psivar:: CEPA(0) DIPOLE